|Case: “The Euro in Crisis: Decision Time at the European Central Bank” Harvard Business School case no. 9-711-049

 - In August 2020 the Fed announced that it would replace a flexible 2% inflation target with a flexible average 2% inflation target (see here).

 - In July 2021 the ECB announced that it would replace a target of “below but close to 2%” with a symmetric 2% target over the medium term (see here).

 The lecture also introduces the concept of the signal extraction problem.
 This isn’t the most intuitive concept to grasp, but it explains how nominal shocks can have real effects.
 In other words how changes in the money supply can affect inflation and real growth.
 A good article on this is Steve Horwitz’s ‘The Parable of the Broken Traffic Lights“.

-I also like the “Econ Talk” podcast, and the episodes with Milton Friedman on Money (August 28th 2006), Allan Meltzer on Inflation (Feb 23rd 2009), and Charles Calomiris on the Financial Crisis (Oct 26, 2009), are particularly relevant.
+- The EconTalk podcast, and the episodes with Milton Friedman on Money (August 28th 2006), Allan Meltzer on Inflation (Feb 23rd 2009), and Charles Calomiris on the Financial Crisis (Oct 26, 2009), are particularly relevant for this session.

 - I also recommend the episode of Macro Musings called Scott Sumner on The Money Illusion (October 2021)